Kartik-Agra-wal/Drone_object_detection/README.md

 _Obstacle avoidance_

 Used the sonar sensors of the hector drone to detect obstacles in its path , dividing the scan into three regions and moving around obstacles.
-## to simulate headwinds a constant force is alos applied on the drone.
+## to simulate headwinds a constant force is also applied on the drone.